 (Below: Some of the surviving constables from Kilmallock barracks.)

 Tomás Malone would be appointed the Vice Commandant of the East Limerick Brigade after Kilmallock, and was also vice commander of their flying column after it formed.
-He would be captured by some Black & Tans in Cork on Christmas day 1920.
+He would be captured by Black & Tans in Cork on Christmas Day 1920.

 Malone took the Republican side in the Civil War and was once again captured.
 He was visited in prison by his old friend, Michael Collins, in August 1922, shortly before Collins was killed.
 Luckily for him, he escaped again, as many captured Republican leaders were being executed.
 Tomás became a school teacher after the Civil War, living until 1981.